lgatellier/lgatellier/README.md

 ### Hi there 👋

-I'm a DevOps Platform Engineer who mainly works with Infrastructure as Code and Kubernetes-related technologies.
+I'm a DevOps Platform Engineer who mainly works with Infrastructure as Code, CI/CD and Kubernetes-related technologies.

 <p align="center">
     <a href="https://github.com/lgatellier/">